In these terms of trade “Company” means Dow Enterprises Ltd, trading as The Outdoor Room Company.

 All goods and services are subject to supplier availability and supplier price variation.
 If there is a substantial change, this will necessitate a price review.

-Variations will be invoiced at the end of the month in which they were carried out and due for payment as per the payment terms above.
+Any variations required by the Customer will be invoiced at the end of the month in which they were carried out and due for payment as per the payment terms above.

 - A standard rate applies for variations of $65 plus GST per hour for tradesmen and/or installers.